Volcanic eruption types

-There are several different eruption styles exhibited by volcanoes.
+There are several different eruption types or styles exhibited by volcanoes.
 Some of the most common eruption styles include:

 Hawaiian Eruption: This type of eruption is characterized by the effusive flow of low-viscosity basaltic lava.
 Lava fountains and lava flows are common in Hawaiian eruptions.
 The lava flows can extend over long distances, and the eruptions are generally non-explosive.